 Lifestyle and home remedies

-To reduce cramping and pelvic pain associated with adenomyosis, try these self-care measures:
+If cramping and pelvic pain related to adenomyosis bother you, try these self-care measures:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.